good/openweb/README.md

 ## Want to contribute?

 Gosh yes, thank you so much.
-[Do a pull request](https://github.com/good/openweb/pulls) or [file an issue](https://github.com/good/openweb/pulls) and I'll add it.
+[Do a pull request](https://github.com/good/openweb/pulls) or [file an issue](https://github.com/good/openweb/pulls) and I’ll add it.
 Easy peasy.
 And thank you.

-## Where'd this come from?
+## Where’d this come from?

-These kinds of things aren't anything new, but the idea for this one came from a note that Brent Simmons sent out to a Slack group, and I thought "Why not?"
+These kinds of things aren’t anything new, but the idea for this one came from a note that Brent Simmons sent out to a Slack group, and I thought “Why not?”
 So I picked it up and ran with it.

 ## Questions?